What Salsa Dancing is all About?

 - Sacala and others…

-This is the most advanced Salsa dance.
-This dance requires utmost flexibility.
+This is the most advanced type of this genre.
+It requires utmost flexibility.
 The movement is circular and similar to that of Rueda de Casino.
 The basic steps of this style include breaking back of the parties and pushing off each other and a tap during the open breaks.
 Cross-body lead variations are more circular than needed.

 Colombian style / Cumbia

 Just as the name suggests this style came from Colombia and is courtesy of the Cumbia Salsa music.
-The Cumbia Salsa music is distinguishable from its long pause after the first three and last three beats of the song.
-The dance involves a circular style of side breaks that are open.
+The Cumbia music is distinguishable from its long pause after the first three and last three beats of the song.
+It involves a circular style of side breaks that are open.
 The dancers tap their feet during the pauses.
 The feet movement limits itself to back to center and side to center movement.
 The dancers are in very close range and move very slowly to the beat.
-The bodies of the dancers need to be in contact from head to toe.
+The bodies need to be in contact from head to toe.

 Since this genre dates back to the 1800s, there have been quite a few famous dancers.
 They are: